noxiddd/WirelessHydroponics/README.md

 # WirelessHydroponics

+<strong>Web/Android App interface for Hydroponics systems that allow user to control/monitor system from a distance over internet</strong>

-TCP/IP String  communication from android device as client to server Later updates to do video streaming to client(android)
+TCP/IP String  communication from android device as client to server Later updates to do live video streaming to client(android)